EMC China Lab

 2. Electromagnetic Immunity Requirements: Devices should operate normally and remain unaffected by external electromagnetic disturbances.

-3. Testing Methods and Guidelines: It provides guidelines for general EMC testing, including emission and immunity tests, specifying the equipment, measurement parameters, and testing environment.
+3. Testing Methods and Guidelines: It provides guidelines for general emc testing, including emission and immunity tests, specifying the equipment, measurement parameters, and testing environment.

 4. Marking and Documentation Requirements: Devices compliant with EN55032 should bear the appropriate compliance mark and provide necessary documentation, including user manuals.